circonus/product-docs/circonus3/additional-resources/glossary.md

 #### Stream Tag

-Metadata composed of a category and value affixed to a metric name which is used to help identify and organize the metric.
+Metadata is composed of a category and value affixed to a metric name which is used to help identify and organize the metric.

 #### Service Level Indicator (SLI)

-An SLI is a measurement of a service'sbehavior.
+An SLI is a measurement of a service's behavior.
 A good SLI measures your service from the perspective of your users.
-An example SLI can be the speed at which a web page loads.
+An example of SLI can be the speed at which a web page loads.

 #### Service Level Objective (SLO)

-An SLO is the means by which reliability is communicated to an organization/other teams.
+An SLO is how reliability is communicated to an organization/other teams.
 This is accomplished by attaching one or more SLIs to business value.

 #### Trace

-Detailed records of the actions performed by the application and also of the messages about events that occurred during operation of an application.
+Detailed records of the actions performed by the application and also of the messages about events that occurred during the operation of an application.

 #### User